with all that's new at My-Island-Jamaica, Click Here to subscribe

-Marriage in Jamaica
+Your Marriage in Jamaica

 "Thanks for taking the time to create such an informative site" -Shanii

 Yep!
 Jamaica is fast becoming a hotbed for international travelers to exchange their wedding vows - one of the most, (if not the most) special moment in their life.
+And so, I am not surprise you are also showing an interest.

-According to the Registrar's General Department (RGD) website,
+In fact, according to the Registrar's General Department (RGD) website,

 the past few decades, with the rapid growth of the tourism industry,